mohinisri23/trip-planner/README.md

 An AI-powered Trip Planner that generates personalized day-by-day travel itineraries from a free-form user prompt.
 The application uses Google's Gemini AI to generate structured JSON, which is parsed and rendered into an interactive and responsive React interface.

-This project was built as part of a Frontend Internship Assignment to demonstrate AI integration, structured data handling, responsive UI development, and robust error handling.
+This project was built to demonstrate AI integration, structured data handling, responsive UI development, and robust error handling.

 ---